 124 South Highland Avenue

-Finding wine from regions other than the traditional European heavy-hitters can sometimes be a challenge.
+Fine natural wines and “other cool shit you won’t find at the state store” at this spot at the intersection of East Liberty and Shadyside.
 Though Lorelei is primarily a bar, they also have a bottle shop with a wide variety of Austrian and Central European wines, fitting their Alpine theme.
 Wines like the Slovenian Zaccarii Cviček or Austrian Arndorfer ‘Wald Terrassen’ offer a taste of Europe’s terroir beyond Italy and France.

 Solera Wine Bar